JelisavetaDjordjevic/Sex_biased_gene_expression/README.md

 1. At the hatchling stage-
    **hatclings_edger.R**

-2. At the juvenile stage
+2. At the juvenile stage-
    **juveniles_edger.R**

 3. At the adult stage-